hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 Private Holder Binding is an evolution of CL Signatures Linked Secrets.

 - `id` properties are always disclosed in derived credentials due to how JSON-LD works.
-- Required proeprties from the VC Data Model MUST be disclosed in derived credentials.
+- Required properties from the VC Data Model MUST be disclosed in derived credentials.
-- BBS+ credentials SHOULD not be used in conjuction with non-ZKP signature as this removes the privacy features of BBS.
+- BBS+ credentials SHOULD not be used in conjunction with non-ZKP signature as this removes the privacy features of BBS.

 ## Reference